 In 1923, Hill Military Academy of Portland filed suit with the U.S. District Court against the State of Oregon to challenge legislation that would have outlawed private school education as a pupil’s primary form of instruction.
-When the private school won the case, Governor Walter Pierce appealed to the ...
+When the private school won the case, Governor Walter Pierce appealed to the U.S. ...

 Advertisement, Vote 314x Yes